kellyshreeve/QA-Chatbot/README.md

   alt="Image of a cartoon AI chatbot">
 </p>

-**Background**: <p><a href="https://dataspeak.co/about"> DataSpeak</a></p> consulting wanted an AI customer service chatbot that could be used across multiple clients.
+**Background**: <a href="https://dataspeak.co/about" target="_blank"> DataSpeak</a> consulting wanted an AI customer service chatbot that could be used across multiple clients.
 This chatbot can learn from a dataset and answer questions on domain-specific knowledge.

 **Purpose**: There were three goals for the chatbot:
  1. Generate answers in full english